-Additional land required for the small wetland to meet the shortfall needs to be investigated.
-Once identified a Public Acquisition Overlay (PAO) should be applied to the land.
+As discussed under Specific Issues section for Logan Park Wetland, if Council supports the provision of Wetland WL16B on the vacant land located on the north east corner of North Road and Queen Street, Warragul, and if the land needs to be formally acquired for this purpose (i.e. not through direct purchase) a Public Acquisition Overlay (PAO) should be applied to the land.
 The PAO will secure the land for the wetland when ready to be developed.

 The current works investigating the suitability of the site for the wetland may inform the details of the PAO.
-Details required include, required land area, why the wetland is needed and the public benefit, justification as to why the land is considered the most suitable site for the wetland (as opposed to other sites in the area) and approximate cost of the land).
+Details required include, required land area, why the wetland is needed and the public benefit, justification as to why this particular site is considered the most suitable site for the wetland (as opposed to other sites in the area) and approximate cost of the land).
 A formal decision by Council for the acquisition will be required to commence the PAO process.